Last Updated on August 17, 2022

-It wasn’t long before I realized that though distances between towns were short, the road was exceptionally winding and hilly.
-This often making the journey three times longer than expected.
+It wasn’t long before I realized that although distances were short, the road was exceptionally winding and hilly.
+It often made my journey much longer than expected.

 In Search of Borrowdale

 Later on, while glancing at the map, I saw a town called Borrowdale.
-Since it was only a few miles from Keswick, where I was headed, I made a detour to seek it out, if only because I was intrigued by its name.
+Since it was only a few miles from Keswick, my destination, I made a detour to seek it out.
+It was only because I was intrigued by its name.

 But it was a beautiful tiny town nonetheless…just that solitary little hotel surrounded by the beautiful countryside of stonewall-rimmed pastures, all capped by an azure sky swept with wisps of cloud.
 And not a tourist in sight.